ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # An example simulation with ss3sim

-To demonstrate ss3sim, we show a simple example in which we test the effect of high vs.\ low research survey effort and the effect of fixing vs.\ estimating natural mortality (*M*).
+To demonstrate ss3sim, we demonstrate a simple example in which we test the effect of high vs.\ low research survey effort and the effect of fixing vs.\ estimating natural mortality (*M*).
-We have included all files to run this example in the package data and describe the example in greater detail in the accompanying vignette file.
+We have included all files to run this example in the package data and describe the example in greater detail in the accompanying vignette file (Text S1).

 ## Setting up the SS models